-On September 30, 2013, the Company entered into a facility loan agreement with Silicon Valley Bank and Oxford Finance LLC (referred to herein as the lenders) for a total loan amount of \$10.0 million of which the first tranche of \$5.0 million was drawn as part of the Company's September 2013 financing, referred to herein as the 2013 Term Loan Facility.
-The second tranche of \$5.0 million was not drawn down by the Company and expired on June 30, 2015.

-At the time the first \$5.0 million tranche of the 2013 Term Loan Facility was drawn down, the Company issued warrants exercisable for a total of 121,739 shares of the Company's common stock to the lenders at an exercise price of \$5.00 per share with a term of seven years.
+On September 30, 2013, the Company entered into a facility loan agreement with Silicon Valley Bank and Oxford Finance LLC (referred to herein as the lenders) whereby \$5.0 million was drawn as part of the Company's September 2013 financing, referred to herein as the 2013 Term Loan Facility.
+In connection with the 2013 Term Loan Facility, the Company also issued warrants exercisable for a total of 121,739 shares of the Company's common stock to the lenders at an exercise price of \$5.00 per share with a term of seven years.